sjcobb2022/astro-tufte-css-blog-template/README.md

 Sibling project to
 [svelte-tufte-css-blog-template](https://github.com/sjcobb2022/svelte-tufte-css-blog-template).
-It was made out of a desire to use more updated packages, as svelte (or at least mdsvex) relies on an outdated version of katex to work properly.
+It was made out of a desire to use more updated packages, as svelte (or at least mdsvex) relies on an outdated version of katex to render maths nicely.
 Also partially motivated by the astro v7 release.

 A minimal blog template built on the wonderful [tufte-css](https://github.com/edwardtufte/tufte-css).